azureholic/CW-Repeated-Calls/data/scenarios/scenario_generation_guide.md

   start_time: datetime str
   end_time: datetime str

+The data you generate must be rows that can be added to existing CSV files with the schema specified above.
+The datetime format for all generated timestamps should be: YYYY-MM-DD HH:MM:SS

 Expected system behavior (for validation in your tests):

     The system must detect this as a repeat call (per call_history_analysis).